The personal income tax brackets and tax rates in British Columbia are average compared to more heavily taxed provinces like Manitoba and Quebec.

-Some goods attract a higher tax such as Liquor (10%), Vapour products (20%), and Vehicles (7-20%).
+Some goods attract a higher tax, such as Liquor (10%), Vapour products (20%), and Vehicles (7-20%).

-How To File Taxes in British Columbia
+How To File Your Taxes For Free in British Columbia

 You are required to file a tax return by April 30 of each year for the previous tax year.
 If you are self-employed, the CRA gives you an extension until June 15th.

 To file your income tax return, you can use:

 - Electronic software: Depending on the software or your taxable income, you may file for free (e.g. Wealthsimple Tax or TurboTax).

 - A paper income tax and benefit return.
 If you filed your taxes using a paper return for the 2021 tax year, CRA would automatically mail you an income tax package in early 2023.

 - File by phone if you are eligible for the File My Return program.
 Call 1-800-959-8281 to find out if you are eligible.